 Under Nuclear Regulatory Commission requirements and supervision, the staff conduct several plant-wide drills each year to test their response.

 The drills frequently involve emergency planning officials and public safety agencies from the four surrounding counties and the state.
 They follow set procedures to monitor plant conditions and make recommendations to the public under drill scenarios.
-These drills are supervised by the Nuclear Regulatory Commission and the Federal Emergency Management Agency.

 In the event of an accident, the news media and public would be kept fully informed of developments, under procedures established by federal regulations.
 The dissemination of information is part of the drills.